vikash-kumar-mahto/ETH-AVAX-PROOF-Intermediate/Module_3/README.md

 ## License

-This project is licensed under the Nichole Anne Marie J. Avañez License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details